Big Brother 23 (American season): Future appearances

 In 2022, Tiffany Mitchell appeared on Big Brother 24 to host a Power of Veto competition.
 Later that season, Mitchell and the remaining members of The Cookout alliance, Xavier Prather, Derek Frazier, Azah Awasum, Kyland Young, and Hannah Chaddha, returned for a segment during the final 4 eviction episode.
 Later that year, Awasum, Young, Mitchell, Prather, Alyssa Lopez and Derek Xiao competed on the first season of The Challenge: USA.
 Xiao and Claire Rehfuss competed as a team on The Amazing Race 34.

-In 2023, Lopez and Mitchell competed on the second season.
+In 2023, Lopez and Mitchell competed on the second season of The Challenge: USA.
 Later that year, Young competed on The Challenge: Battle for a New Champion.
 Xavier Prather returned to compete on Big Brother: Reindeer Games, while Xiao and Mitchell returned to host.

 In 2024, Prather competed on the USA Network reality competition show The Anonymous.
 Young returned to competed on The Challenge 40: Battle of the Eras.

 In 2025, Chaddha and Young competed on The Amazing Race 38.
 Chaddha was partnered with her sister, while Young was partnered with his girlfriend and Big Brother 24 winner Taylor Hale.

-In 2026, Mitchell is set to competed on the fourth season of The Traitors.
+In 2026, Mitchell competed on the fourth season of The Traitors.
+Later, Prather competed on the sixth season of The Floor.
+Awasum, Chaddah, Frazier, Mitchell, Prather and Young all came back to talk to Julie on the 1000th episode of Big Brother on the twenty-eighth season.
+Mitchell also came back to help host the week 9 twist.